Using SQL Server HierarchyId with Entity Framework Core

 #Get Parent / ancestors

-The GetAncestor(n) method returns a HierarchyId representing the nth ancestor of the current instance.
+The GetAncestor(n) method returns a HierarchyId representing the nth ancestor of the current node.

 C#